Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 Indo-China Border

 Nathula Pass serves as an important border crossing between India and China.
-Visitors have the unique opportunity to get close to the Indo-China border and observe the Chinese soldiers on the other side.
+Here we got the unique opportunity to get close to the Indo-China border and observe the Chinese soldiers on the other side.
 The border area is a restricted zone, and photography is generally not permitted.

 Tsomgo Lake (Changu Lake)